Hyperbolic domains in real Euclidean spaces: Definition and basic properties of the minimal metric

+The dot stands for the Euclidean inner product on $\R^n$, and $|\bu|=\sqrt{\bu\,\cdot\bu}$ is the Euclidean norm of a vector $\bu\in\R^n$.
 Let $D$ be a domain in $\R^2$ with Euclidean coordinates $(x,y)$.
 An immersion $f:D\to\R^n$ $(n\ge 2)$ is said to be {\em conformal} if its differential $df_p$ at any point $p\in D$ preserves angles.
-It is elementary to see (cf.\ \cite[Lemma 1.8.4]{AlarconForstnericLopez2021}) that this holds if and only if
+It is elementary (cf.\ \cite[Lemma 1.8.4]{AlarconForstnericLopez2021}) that this holds if and only if

 In other words, the partial derivatives $(f_x,f_y)$ are a conformal frame at every point.
-A smooth map $f:D\to\R^n$ (of class $\Ccal^1$, not necessarily an immersion) is called conformal if \eqref{eq:conformal} holds at each point.
-Clearly, such a map has rank zero at every non-immersion point.
-In the same way we define conformal maps $M\to\R^n$ from an conformal surface; in particular, from any Riemann surface.
+A map $f:D\to\R^n$ of class $\Cscr^1$ (not necessarily an immersion) is called conformal if \eqref{eq:conformal} holds at each point.
+In the same way we define conformal maps $M\to\R^n$ from any conformal surface, in particular from any Riemann surface.